Dvbar/CasinoGame/README.md

 Java

 ## Authors:
-Blackjack brought to you by Jordan Hernandez and Roulette by William Reiner.
+Blackjack brought to you by Jordan Hernandez and Roulette by William Reimer.
 Networking and multiplayer experience from the minds of Carl Christensen and Phillip.
 Produced by Dvir Bar.